Customer Experience Specialist (Current Employee) – Mississauga, ON – 13 January 2019

 Cons: - newer CEO understands the international development landscape but lacks the human touch - some very odd choices for newer senior leadership and VPs, one in particular whose flashy lifestyle choices seem incongruent with helping people suffering from extreme poverty - near constant restructuring and change as the organization struggles to define itself and maintain relevance - strong evangelical bent

 It will be interesting to see where they land if and when they figure out who they are, and how they want to get there.
 What they have been doing organizationally over the past 2 years is not working, and the upheavals prove that they at least have some knowledge of this fact.
 The problem though is that the issues start right at the top and roll downhill, and the attempts to improve have resulted in some unsuccessful staffing decisions at senior levels.

-Office Assistant (Former Employee) – Mississauga, ON – 8 April 2017
+Administration Assistant Legal (Former Employee) – Mississauga, ON – 3 October 2014

 Customer Service Representative (Current Employee) – Mississauga, ON – 21 February 2017

 Was a friendly and appreciative work place until the past 6 months.
 There are a lot of changes and management (at least the department I am working for) does not care and appreciate how much effort some individuals put in.
 All they care about is how good you are at buttering them up and whether they consider you as "friends".

 People who are advancing in the department now are the ones that are either always socializing with the managers or the ones that are somehow connected with someone within the organization/ department.
 It is very apparent that even if they are not qualified or below average performance are advancing in the company just because of their connections before entering the organization or the connections they built after they started working in the organization.